Accessible Transportation Complaints: A Resource Tool for Service Providers

 Option 2: Mediation

-Once an agreement is reached, the parties are responsible for drafting and signing a settlement agreement.
-Mediators will not provide advice on the legal implications of the agreement.
+If an agreement is reached, the parties or the Agency mediator will draft a settlement agreement that will be signed by all parties – a settlement in mediation leads to a binding and final contract.
+Mediators will not provide advice on the legal implications of the agreement, but parties are free to seek legal advice should they feel there is a need.
 Any full or partial settlement that is agreed upon by both parties through mediation and filed with the Agency is enforceable as if it were an order of the Agency.

-If no settlement or only a partial settlement is reached, any remaining issues may be addressed by the Agency through the formal adjudication; the Mediator will not participate in this process.
-The discussions held, as well as any documents, including reports and notes, created during the mediation process remain confidential and cannot be disclosed in the formal adjudicative process.
+If no settlement or only a partial settlement is reached, any remaining issues may be addressed by the Agency through the adjudication process; the Mediator will not participate in this process and cannot be compelled to do so.
+The discussions held, as well as any documents, including reports and notes, created during the mediation process remain confidential and cannot be disclosed in the formal adjudication process.

 Option 3: Formal adjudication

-In the Agency's formal adjudication process, a Panel consisting of at least two Agency Members is appointed to consider your complaint.
+In the Agency's formal adjudication process, a Panel consisting of one or more Agency Members is appointed to consider your complaint.
 The Panel reaches its decision through a process similar to that of a court.

 During this process, each party is given an opportunity to present its case to the Panel by public proceedings which result in the issuance of a public decision (see the sections on Confidentiality and Privacy).
 The Agency may impose corrective measures to eliminate undue obstacles and order the reimbursement of related expenses but the Agency does not have the power to award compensation for pain, suffering or loss of enjoyment (see the section on Corrective measures).

-Once the Agency receives a complete complaint, it will identify the issue(s) to be decided and set a timeline for you, the service provider, to file your answer and for the complainant to reply.
+Once the Agency receives a complete complaint, it will set a timeline for you, the service provider, to file your answer and for the applicant to reply.